intelligence38000/android-docs/src/pages/maps/overview/data-driven-styling.md

 ### Fill

 Fill layers have an enclosed shape geometry that can be useful for marking areas on a map.
-A `FillLayer` is best used with GeoJSON `Polygon` or `MultiPolygon` geometries.
-The geometry's similar to a line layer consisting of a series of coordinates in a particular order with the first and last points having the same coordinate.
+Use a `FillLayer` with GeoJSON `Polygon` or `MultiPolygon` geometries.
+The geometry is like a line layer consisting of a series of coordinates in a particular order with the first and last points having the same coordinate.
 The geometry is "enclosed" when the coordinate list starts and ends with the same coordinates.
 If the geometry isn't enclosed, the `FillLayer` will render but some vertices and sides might be cut off by the tile boundaries.

 {{
 <CodeLanguageToggle id="fill-layer" />